hanabi/hanabi.github.io/misc/hat-guessing.md

 - After assigning an instruction to everyone, add up the instruction numbers, and look in the table to see what kind of clue that you should give to convey the specified *Clue Value*.
   - If you could give the same type of clue to two or more different players, then you should give the clue that would touch the most useful cards or give the most new information.
-  - *Good Touch Principle* (from the *Hyphen-ated Convention Framework*) does not apply.
+  - *Good Touch Principle* (from the *Hyphenated Convention Framework*) does not apply.
 You are allowed to touch trash cards if that would give more information to other useful cards.

 ### Cards That Become Obvious